Carsington Water: Facilities

 sailing boats, and windsurfing equipment.
 The company has a good stock of new windsurf hire equipment, with 3 quality starboard boards and sails from 3.5 to 7.5, with beginner kit also.

 Carsington Sailing Club owns an extensive proportion of the shoreline.
 Members can hire boats, as well as store boats from small dinghies to anchored cruisers.

 There are also smaller buildings erected by Severn Trent, including a bird hide north of the visitor centre on the circular bike route, as well as other more minor wildlife-based buildings dotted around the track.

 There are three car parks by the reservoir, main one at the site and a southerly one, Millfields, that has smaller capacity and a northerly one, Sheepwash, which has a similar capacity.

 Birds seen at the site include little owl, little grebe, great northern diver, Eurasian oystercatcher, common tern and breeding common redshank.
-Feral barnacle geese are found there; a wild, ringed, barnacle goose was found in March 2011—it was ringed at WWT Caerlaverock in Dumfrieshire, Scotland on 8 February 1999.
+Feral barnacle geese are found there; a wild, ringed, barnacle goose was found in March 2011—it was ringed at WWT Caerlaverock in Dumfriesshire, Scotland on 8 February 1999.

 Fly fishing is available from boats that can be hired from the Fishing Lodge.
 Fly fishing is for brown trout and rainbow trout only.

 A horse riding track around the reservoir allows horse owners to ride round an 8 km route.